bind-TIAN/HGCNSI-model/README.md

     for k in range(len(step_)):
         fssa_weight[s, k, h] = 1.0
 ```
-where this code snippet assigns a weight value of 1 to every two pedestrians that interact with each other.
+where this code snippet assigns a weight value of `1` to every two pedestrians that interact with each other.

-The following code shows that when the interaction between pedestrians is reasonably divided and formed to form a hypergraph where all hyper-edge weights are always 1, a static inter-pedestrian interaction diagram is used to model the high-order interaction relationship between pedestrians.
+The following code shows that when the interaction between pedestrians is reasonably divided and formed to form a hypergraph where all hyper-edge weights are always `1`, a `static` inter-pedestrian interaction diagram is used to model the `high-order interaction` relationship between pedestrians.
 ```Python
 for s in range(seq_len):
         step_ = seq_[:, :, s]